 how to remove paint from upvc window frames

-How To Remove Paint from uPVC Window Frames (DIY Guide)
+How To Remove Paint From uPVC Window Frames (DIY Guide)

-Paint should be easy to remove when wet, but it takes on a new form that’s stubborn to shift once it’s dried.
+I knew from years of experience that paint is easy to remove when wet, but it takes on a new form that’s stubborn to shift once it’s dried.

-What to Consider Before Removing Paint from uPVC
+What To Consider Before Removing Paint From uPVC

 Water-Based Paint